Cloud-based field service softwareOur blog Using predictive analytics to improve field service management

 November 13, 2018

-These days, we hear a lot about the importance of data, analytics software, big data and other related topics.
+These days, we hear a lot about the importance of data, analytics software, big data, and other related topics.
 It’s not a fad.
-Computer science has reached new heights in terms of power and compute capabilities.
-And this opens the door to numerous new possibilities in every industry.
+Computer science has reached new heights in terms of power and compute capabilities, opening the door to numerous new possibilities in every industry.

-Predictive analytics uses powerful computer tools to analyze the massive volumes of data that are generated in today’s digital world and predict the future.
+Predictive analytics uses powerful computer predictive data analytics tools to analyze the massive volumes of data generated in today’s digital world and predict the future.
 The capability can be very useful for field service companies, especially when you understand the types of predictions that are possible.

 Predicting the future from the past